Missing and Murdered Indigenous Women, Girls, Queer and Trans People BEAD PROJECT:

 We are aware that the narrative of MMIWQT expands beyond a specific region, and by starting here, with acknowledging this number and this place for this specific portrait and creating collectively, we can move forward and continue to address MMIWQT in all of our respective homelands.
 This community engagement is meant to activate our processing of Missing and Murdered Indigenous People through the action of doing and feeling in a collective effort to say ‘this is enough’.

 As you create, we ask you to hold awareness that each one of these beads represents an individual from our Indigenous communities that we have lost.

-Please pack well and send unfired clay beads anytime up to April 1, 2018 this address:
+Please pack well and send unfired clay beads anytime up until April 1, 2018 to this address:

 Cannupa Hanska Luger

 -Or you can drop off at the Institute of American Indian Arts for Cannupa Hanska Luger at the Ceramic Department

 -Cut a 2” thick slab of white clay into 2” squares

 -By hand, roll each square into a circular bead form